Raechiq/RudyEspPortfolio/README.md

 Currrently I'm taking a Full Stack Developer Course to gain some fluency regarding coding and undestards in certaing detail what is going on in terms of technology.

+This is the link of my webpage: https://raechiq.github.io/RudyEspPortfolio/

 # Project Portfolio

 In this repository you will find a summary of the big project I worked so far as part of the course.
 There you will find: